+Teaching includes: Class lectures.
+Tutorial.
+Assignments.
+Self Study.
 Student Assessment Method: Written exam at the end of the semester.
 Home assignment.
+Teaching Language: Greek.

-Introduction to Operations Research (code: 6153)
+Introduction to Operational Research (code: 6153)

-Instructor: Professor E. Kyriakidis, Department of Statistics
+Instructor: Professor E. Kyriakidis, Department of Statistics method and with Excel.

-Desired Learning Outcomes: After successfully attending the course, the students will be able to solve linear programming problems graphically, with algebraic methods, with the Simplex method and with Excel.
 They will also be able to find the optimal policy that minimizes the total expected cost for finite-time horizon problems using the method of dynamic programming.
 They will also be able to find optimal replenishment policies for inventory problems.